changehero Blog

 A crucial difference between the stock market and crypto markets is that the latter works without closing around the clock.
 This does not seem to have any influence on the way these markets work, and other than that, the crypto trading experience is generally the same.

-What Chart Patterns Can Tell You
+What Cryptocurrency Chart Patterns Can Tell You

 Likewise, there are trends that act as bullish and bearish signals.
 Both continuation and reversal patterns can be either bullish or bearish, depending on when they occur.
-A pattern can double as a bullish signal if it indicates the continuation of an uptrend or a reversal of a downward trend.
+A Bitcoin chart pattern can double as a bullish signal if it indicates the continuation of an uptrend or a reversal of a downward trend.
 The same goes for bearish patterns.

 There is a category of traders who capitalize on the changes in price — swing traders.
 They are typically on the lookout for reversal patterns.
 However, continuation patterns are equally informative to them: if they notice one, they wait it out or correct the course of action.

 Should you watch for any signals if you are not a day trader?
-Most patterns can be applied to different time frames, so even if you trade only occasionally, you can keep an eye on daily or weekly charts.
+Most Bitcoin chart patterns can be applied to different time frames, so even if you trade only occasionally, you can keep an eye on daily or weekly charts.

 Cup and Handle